 Full Elimination - Sec.
-63.207.- Parking requirements by use
+63.207.- Parking requirements by use Sec.

-Sec.
 63.207. - Parking requirements by use.

-(a) Off-street surface parking minimum maximum.
-Off-street surface parking maximum shall apply to surface parking facilities with more than fifteen (15) spaces.
+- (a) Off-street surface parking minimum maximum.
+Off-street surface parking maximums shall apply to surface parking facilities with more than fifteen (15) spaces.
 The minimum maximum number of off-street parking spaces by type of use shall be determined in accordance with table 63.207, minimum maximum required off-street surface parking by use.

-- (b) Off-street parking reductions.
-The minimum number of off-street parking spaces as determined in Section 63.207(a) shall be reduced by one hundred (100) percent in traditional neighborhood districts when more than fifty (50) percent of both the building and the parcel are within one quarter (1/4) mile of University Avenue, and may also be reduced for: - 1.
+Surface parking facilities that exceed the maximum shall not be created unless a conditional use permit is approved based on demonstration of need. - (b) Off-street parking reductions.
+The minimum number of off-street parking spaces as determined in Section 63.207(a) shall be reduced by one hundred (100) percent in traditional neighborhood districts when more than fifty (50) percent of both the building and the parcel are within one-quarter (1/4) mile of University Avenue, and may also be reduced for: - 1.
 Shared parking, as described in section 63.206(d); - 2.
 Bicycle parking, as described in section 63.210(b); - 3.
 Shared vehicle parking, as described in section 63.211.

-Such reduction does not change the requirements of paragraphs (c) and (d) below when minimum parking is exceeded, nor does it change the maximum number of off street parking spaces permitted for the use.
+Such reduction does not change the requirements of paragraphs (c) and (d) below when minimum parking is exceeded, nor does it change the maximum number of off-street parking spaces permitted for the use.

-- (c) Off street parking maximum.
-Surface parking facilities with more than fifteen (15) spaces that exceed the specified off street parking minimum for food and beverage uses by more than two hundred (200) percent, or by more than one hundred (100) percent in light rail station areas, or that exceed the specified minimum for all other uses by more than seventy (70) percent, or by more than forty (40) percent in light rail station areas, shall not be created, unless a conditional use permit is approved based on demonstration of need. (including in a TDM plan for surface parking facilities with more than fifty (50) spaces in light rail station areas).
-As an alternative, parking spaces over the maximum may be provided in a structured parking facility. - (d) Condition when minimum parking exceeded.
+(c) Off street parking maximum.
+Surface parking facilities with more than fifteen (15) spaces that exceed the specified off street parking minimum for food and beverage uses by more than two hundred (200) percent, or by more than one hundred (100) percent in light rail station areas, or that exceed the specified minimum for all other uses by more than seventy (70)

+percent, or by more than forty (40) percent in light rail station areas, shall not be created, unless a conditional use permit is approved based on demonstration of need. (including in a TDM plan for surface parking facilities with more than fifty (50) spaces in light rail station areas).
+As an alternative, parking spaces over the maximum may be provided in a structured parking facility.

+(d) Condition when minimum parking exceeded.
 When the minimum required parking as determined in Section 63.207(a) is greater than ten (10) spaces and is exceeded through the provision of additional surface parking, supplemental stormwater landscaping shall be provided as required in Section 63.319(b).